-Cox is doing their best to provide fast and reliable service, but if you are experiencing some problems with your internet connection don’t be disappointed.
-It’s something that happens from time to time, and the good thing is that there are some quick fixes you can apply to fix the problem.
+Cox is doing their best to provide fast and reliable service, but if you are experiencing some problems with your internet connection, don’t be disappointed.
+It’s something that happens from time to time with every ISP.
+The good thing is – there are some quick fixes you can try to fix the problem.

 One such problem is indicated by the Cox router blinking green light.
-Since you are reading this article you probably have the same problem.
-So, let’s not waste any more time and get straight to the point.
+Since you are reading this article, you probably have the same problem.
+So, let’s not waste time and get straight to the point.

 But what can be causing this?